prettier/prettier/docs/cli.md

 src/fileA.js
 src/fileB.js
 Code style issues found in the above file(s).
 Forgot to run Prettier?
+Running something like this should fix the issue: npx prettier --write src/fileA.js src/fileB.js
 ```

 The command will return exit code 1 in the second case, which is helpful inside the CI pipelines.